 |Average annual premium for no incident||Average annual premium after an at-fault accident|

-How to lower your rate following an accident
+How to lower your car insurance rate following an accident

-There may be ways to lower your rate to offset your auto insurance premium increase following an accident.
-Several car insurance companies offer programs and discounts to help save more on car insurance.
-To lower your rate after a car accident, you might take the following steps:
+No matter the circumstances, you may be able to offset the increase to your insurance premiums following an accident.
+Most car insurance companies offer incentives and discounts that may help policyholders save money on car insurance.
+To lower your rate after a car accident, consider taking the following steps:

-- Ask your insurer if it has a user-based telematics program that you could join.
-These programs, such as Allstate’s Drivewise, collect real-time information on your driving habits and reward good driving behavior with reduced rates.
+- Look into telematics programs: Ask your insurer if it has a usage-based telematics program.
+These programs, such as Allstate’s Drivewise, collect real-time information on your driving habits and may reward good driving behavior with reduced rates.

-- Enroll in a defensive driving course.
-You may be able to find approved driving courses that will also reduce the number of points on your license.
-However, check with your insurer to make sure it offers this discount type and what the criteria would be to earn this discount.
+- Enroll in a defensive driving course: You may be able to find approved driving courses and earn a discount upon passing.
+Only certain companies and certain states participate, but your insurance agent should be able to tell you if your carrier offers this discount and what the criteria are to earn it.

 Frequently asked questions